Ga11u/tekna-workshop/mongodb/README.md

       - mongodb
 ```

-Now you can open the browser and see your Cassandra instance (this can take around 5 minutes to connect with MongoDB).
+Now you can open the browser and see your MongoDB instance (this can take around 5 minutes to connect with MongoDB).

 >http://localhost:8081